Siegerland Airport

 Siegerland Airport or Siegerlandflughafen in German is a small regional airport in Burbach in the Siegerland region near Siegen, Germany.
 It was formerly served by the Scheuerfeld–Emmerzhausen railway and is presently used as the maintenance base for Avanti Air.

 Airlines and destinations

-There are no scheduled services to and from Siegerland Airport.
-It is largely used for general aviation and parachuting.
+There are no scheduled services to and from Siegerland Airport as it is largely used for general aviation and parachuting.

 Motorsports

 From 1980 to 2000, Siegerlandring also hosted motorsport events, such as the Formula König, Formula Renault 2.0 Germany, Porsche Carrera Cup Germany, Interserie, Deutschen Produktionswagen Meisterschaft, German Formula Three Championship championships.

 Lap records

 The fastest official race lap records at Siegerlandring are listed as: